 One example of a lockout device involves working on an electrically-powered machine.
-The source of energy is removed by opening a breaker.
-The breaker is locked into the off position using physical locks.
-Each person who will be working on the machine places their lock on the breaker, and each person has the only key that will open their lock.
+The source of energy is removed by opening a breaker, and the breaker is then locked into the “off” position using physical locks.
+Each person working on the machine places their lock on the breaker, and each person has the only key that will open their lock.
 This ensures that one person cannot remove all the locks while another person is still working on the machine.

 What Does "Tag Out" Mean?

 It may not always be physically possible to lock out an energy source.
 In these instances, a company’s LOTO program will specify a tagout procedure, which uses visual communication (in lieu of a physical lock) to warn other employees against re-energizing a machine until it is safe to do so.
 In such situations, tags—featuring a prominent warning—are fastened to the energy-isolating device to warn about the dangers of re-energizing the machine while it is being serviced.
 Graphic Products carries a variety of safety tags suitable for tagout situations.